AdguardTeam/AdguardKnowledgeBase/01.general/05.adguard-filter-policy/docs.en.md

 - Rules that block widgets that are a part of a website’s functionality, such as "Comments," "Embedded Post," "Surveys," or widgets that require authorization via social networks.
 - Rules that block links to a website’s communities in social networks.
-- Rules that cause problems with the functioning of websites will be removed.
+- Rules that cause problems with website functionality will be removed.
-- Rules that are specific to a particular website will be added only if the website has sufficient traffic.
-Traffic is determined by open statistics (if it has such) or in other ways, for example, social media following.
+- Website-specific rules will be added only if the website has sufficient traffic.
+Traffic is determined by open statistics (if available) or by other means, such as social media following.
 A website’s traffic is considered sufficient when it has 30 thousand monthly visitors.

 ## Annoyances filter

 ##### What will be blocked with this filter?

-- This filter will block elements on the page that are not ads but obstruct the view and make it harder to see the actual content of the website.
-Such elements as cookie notices, third-party widgets, in-page popups, email subscription forms, banners with special offers, and aggressively placed social media widgets.
+- This filter will block obstructions on the page.
+These elements are not ads, but they obstruct the view and make it difficult to see the actual content of the website.
+Such elements include cookie notices, third-party widgets, in-page popups, email subscription forms, banners with special offers, and aggressively placed social media widgets.

 #### Limitations and Exceptions

 If a rule is subject to the list of limitations described below, then it won’t be added to this filter.

-- Rules that block elements that are essential for the websites' functioning (e.g. authorization forms) will not be blocked even if they satisfy other requirements.
+- Rules that block elements that are essential for the website functioning (e.g. authorization forms) will not be blocked even if they satisfy other requirements.
-- Rules that cause problems with the functioning of websites will be removed.
+- Rules that cause problems with website functionality will be removed.
-- Rules that are specific to a particular website will be added only if the website has sufficient traffic.
-Traffic is determined by open statistics (if it has such) or in other ways, for example, social media following.
+- Website-specific rules will be added only if the website has sufficient traffic.
+Traffic is determined by open statistics (if available) or by other means, such as social media following.
 A website’s traffic is considered sufficient when it has 30 thousand monthly visitors.

 ## Filter unblocking search ads and self-promotion

 Unlike other filters, this one **unblocks** certain ads.
-More about it in [this Knowledge Base article](https://kb.adguard.com/en/general/search-ads-and-self-promotion).
+Read more about it in [this Knowledge Base article](https://kb.adguard.com/en/general/search-ads-and-self-promotion).

 ##### What will be unblocked with this filter?

 - Search ads (ads that you see among the results when using an online search engine).
-- Websites' self-promotion (when an ad on a website is promoting this very website or other websites/social media/etc closely related to it).
+- Website self-promotion (when an ad on a website is promoting this very website or other websites/social media/etc closely related to it).

 #### Limitations and Exceptions

-- Rules that cause problems with the functioning of websites will be removed.
+- Rules that cause problems with website functionality will be removed.
-- Rules that are specific to a particular website will be added only if the website has sufficient traffic.
-Traffic is determined by open statistics (if it has such) or in other ways, for example, social media following.
+- Website-specific rules will be added only if the website has sufficient traffic.
+Traffic is determined by open statistics (if available) or by other means, such as social media following.
 A website’s traffic is considered sufficient when it has 30 thousand monthly visitors.

 ## Quality requirements for filtering rules

 - The rules should be as efficient as possible in terms of performance.
 - Exception rules should be as specific as possible in order to avoid unnecessary unblocking.
-- CSS and JS injection rules shall be used as rarely as possible, and only in cases when ad blocking is impossible without them.
+- CSS and JS injection rules should be used as rarely as possible and only when it is impossible to block ads without them.